vidjil/vidjil/doc/vidjil-algo.md

 Windows of size 50 (modifiable by `-w`) have been extracted.
 The first window has 8 occurrences, the second window has 5 occurrences.

+With the `--out-clone-files` option, one `out/seq/clone.fa-*` file is created for each clone.
-The `out/seq/clone.fa-*` contains the detailed analysis by clone, with the window, the consensus sequence, as well as with the most similar V, (D) and J germline genes:
+It contains the detailed analysis by clone, with the window, the consensus sequence, as well as with the most similar V, (D) and J germline genes:

 ``` diff